 As a general rule, younger dogs seem to have more severe epilepsy.
 When the onset is before the age of two, the condition will respond positively to medication.
 But the more seizures a dog has, the more likely there is to be damage among the neurons in the brain.

-What to do if your dog is having seizure
+What to do when your dog is having a seizure

 The first thing you need to do is remain calm.
 Panicking will only make your dog more anxious, your dog needs you to be a calming presence to assure him or her that they will be OK.
 If there is something nearby that could hurt your dog during the seizure, move it out of the way.
 And definitely stay away from your dog’s mouth, as you could get unintentionally bitten.
 Your dog can’t choke on its tongue, so you don’t need to worry about that.